 Amanda has acted in an unpaid position as Executive Director and Lead Animal Caregiver since 1994.
 She is an author of both scientific and popular literature about bats, including her most recent work, Standards and Medical Management for Captive Insectivorous Bats.
 In August of 2016 Amanda received The Carol Noon Award for Sanctuary Excellence and has twice been nominated for the Indianapolis Prize, the world’s leading prize for conservation.
 Click here to read her CV.

-Terri Smith, Assistant Director
+Dona Jenniges, Assistant Director

 Mariah Cognac, Assistant Caregiver

 Mariah has been fortunate to have worked with many species during her time volunteering at rehab facilities and working at the Dallas Zoo.
 She has a B.S. in Aquatics and Fisheries Biology and enjoys spending time on the water.
 Since she was a small child she has surrounded herself with the company of animals, basically welcoming anything with hooves, paws, scales or claws.
 Mariah feels as though conservation and education are key to the preservation of species.
 “So many people have disdain for bats only because they know very little about them.
 I’m so pleased to have found Bat World and look forward to not only expanding my knowledge of bats, but also sharing that information with others.”

 STAFF/VOLUNTEER FOOTAGE FROM A LIVE FEED ON NORTH TEXAS GIVING DAY